 It’s possible to remodel mobile home, much like any other home can be remodeled.
 The main thing to keep in mind when planning to remodel any home is the cost of remodeling.

 Financing a Mobile Home

-• The mobile home must sit on a foundation and have its wheels removed so it is stationary.
+• The mobile home must sit on a foundation and have its wheels and axles removed so it is stationary.

 • The borrower needs to own the land under the mobile home.